UCSB-CS56-Projects/cs56-games-states-quiz/W18_proj00.md

-# Lab 00: Looking at States Quiz Game
+# Proj 00: Looking at States Quiz Game

 1. The project is a game that quizzes you on the location of US states and their capitals.
 2. Our set of user stories: